unbounce/iidy/README.md

 ## Installation

+iidy is distributed as a self-contained executable (via [pkg](https://github.com/zeit/pkg)).

-### MacOS: Binary Install via Homebrew
+### Binary Install for macOS via Homebrew

 Use Unbounce's custom Homebrew Tap to install iidy.
 This is the preferred method for macOS.

 ```shell
 brew tap unbounce/homebrew-taps